Vivianwcao/B2B-Invoice-Submission-Analytics-Pipelines/README.md

 ---

-## Business Solution: Executive QuickSight Dashboard
+## Business Solution: QuickSight Analytics Dashboard

 To solve this, I built a daily automated reporting system connected directly to an interactive 5 page Amazon QuickSight dashboard.
 The dashboard gives executive leadership and sales teams complete visibility into manual versus automated submission habits.